LetMeGoogleIt4You/ARCH/readme.md

 # ARCH
 ARCH is a tool for documentation of Cisco devices(mainly IOS-XE routers).

-ARCH is a tool written for SecureCRT because it was the only way to use python for network automation at this point.
+ARCH is written for SecureCRT because it was the only way to use python for network automation.
 Usually, you would use Ansible with TextFSM, Nornir, or Genie.